-- 5. The regulatory environment under which your organization operates - Lander University Board of Trustees - Commission on Colleges of the Southern Association of Colleges and Schools (SACS) - South Carolina Commission on Higher Education (CHE) as noted in the South Carolina Code of Laws, Section 59-101-10. - Association to Advance Collegiate Schools of Business (AACSB) - National League for Nursing Accrediting Commission (NLNAC) - Commission on Accreditation of Athletic Training Education (CAATE) - Teacher Education programs approved by the state of South Carolina and appropriate Specialty Professional Associations (SPAs) - American Association for Colleges for Teacher Education (AACTE) - Council for Exceptional Children (CEC) - Montessori Accrediting Council for Teacher Education (MACTE) - National Association for Sports and Physical Education (NASPE) - National Association for the Education of Young Children (NAEYC) - National Council for the Social Studies (NCSS) - National Council of Supervisors of Mathematics (NCSM) - National Council of Teachers of English (NCTE) - National Council for Accreditation of Teacher Education (NCATE) - National Association of Schools of Music (NASM) - National Association of Schools of Art and Design (NASAD) - Program in Nursing approved by the State Board of Nursing for South Carolina - National Collegiate Athletic Association (NCAA) - Department of Health and Environmental Control (DHEC) - Occupational Safety and Health Administration (OSHA) - Regulatory agencies for the graduates in nursing and education
+- 5. The regulatory environment under which your organization operates - Lander University Board of Trustees - Commission on Colleges of the Southern Association of Colleges and Schools (SACS) - South Carolina Commission on Higher Education (CHE) as noted in the South Carolina Code of Laws, Section 59-101-10. - Association to Advance Collegiate Schools of Business (AACSB) - National League for Nursing Accrediting Commission (NLNAC) through September 2011 and thereafter The Commission on Collegiate Nursing Education (CCNE) - Commission on Accreditation of Athletic Training Education (CAATE) - Teacher Education programs approved by the state of South Carolina and appropriate Specialty Professional Associations (SPAs)

-- Federal and state rules and regulations (Family Education Rights and Privacy Act of 1974 and the final regulations issued by the Federal Trade Commission (FTC) under 16 CFR Part 314, as published in the May 23, 2002 Federal Register, p.
-346484 which stem from the Gramm-Leach Bliley Act (GLB Act) enacted in 2000). - 6.
-Your governance system (the reporting relationships between your governance board/policy making body and your senior leaders, as appropriate) - Board of Trustees has authority for the governance of Lander University. - President is the chief executive officer of the University and Chair of the Faculty and has the authority for the administration of the University.
+- American Association for Colleges for Teacher Education (AACTE) - Council for Exceptional Children (CEC) - Montessori Accrediting Council for Teacher Education (MACTE) - National Association for Sports and Physical Education (NASPE) - National Association for the Education of Young Children (NAEYC) - National Council for the Social Studies (NCSS) - National Council of Supervisors of Mathematics (NCSM) - National Council of Teachers of English (NCTE) - National Council for Accreditation of Teacher Education (NCATE) - National Association of Schools of Music (NASM) - National Association of Schools of Art and Design (NASAD) - Program in Nursing approved by the State Board of Nursing for South Carolina - National Collegiate Athletic Association (NCAA) - Department of Health and Environmental Control (DHEC) - Occupational Safety and Health Administration (OSHA) - Regulatory agencies for the graduates in nursing, State Board of Nursing, and in education, South Carolina State Department of Education - Federal and state rules and regulations: Family Education Rights and Privacy Act of 1974 and the final regulations issued by the Federal Trade Commission (FTC) under 16 CFR Part 314, as published in the May 23, 2002 Federal Register, p.
+346484 which stem from the Gramm-Leach Bliley Act (GLB Act) enacted in 2000. - 6.
+Your governance system (the reporting relationships between your governance board/policy making body and your senior leaders, as appropriate) - The Board of Trustees has authority for the governance of Lander University. - The President is the chief executive officer of the University and Chair of the Faculty and has the authority for the administration of the University.
 The President is accountable to the Board.
-He is the agent of communication between the Board and the University. - President's Council is composed of the senior leaders: the Vice President for Academic Affairs, the Vice President for Business and Administration, the Vice President for Student Affairs, the Vice President for University Advancement, and the Athletic Director. - 7.
+He is the agent of communication between the Board and the University. - The President's Council is composed of the senior leaders: the Vice President for Academic Affairs, the Vice President for Business and Administration, the Vice President for Student Affairs, the Vice President for University Advancement, the Vice President for Governmental Relations, and the Athletic Director. - 7.
 Your key suppliers and partners - High schools in South Carolina, especially those in the surrounding area (Table 7.5.6) - High schools outside of South Carolina - Technical colleges in South Carolina - Junior colleges in South Carolina - Local and regional school districts that provide opportunities for education majors - Self Regional Healthcare which provides clinical experiences for nursing students - Greenwood Genetic Center - Local and state businesses - Citizens in the community and state - 8.
-Your key competitors (other educational systems that directly compete for the same type of studies, research grants, etc.) - Other four-year universities in South Carolina, both public and private - Technical colleges and junior colleges in South Carolina - Proprietary (for-profit) colleges and universities - On-line courses offered by institutions from around the world - 9.
+Your key competitors (other educational systems that directly compete for the same type of studies, research grants, etc.) - Other four-year, higher education institutions in South Carolina, both public and private - Technical colleges and junior colleges in South Carolina - Proprietary (for-profit) colleges and universities

+- On-line courses offered by institutions from around the world - 9.
 Your principal factors that determine your competitive success.
 The key changes that are taking place that significantly impact your competitive situation